 - MYSL Ski Coach (2003 – 2012)

-- Loppet Nordic Adult, Junior, Fast Kids and Loppet Pillsbury Elementary Program coach (2006 – 2014)
+- Loppet Nordic Adult, Junior, TRAIL KIDS and Loppet Pillsbury Elementary Program coach (2006 – 2014)

 Craig started skiing at age 3.
 He grew up in Winona, Minnesota.
 While in Winona, he had his first coaching assignment while in 5th grade, worked at Valley Ski and Bike, and skied on the newly formed Winona High School ski team.
 In college, he skied on the Hamline University ski team.
 In 1985 he was the Kortelopet Champion.
 Since 2009, he has coached for the Edina High School Nordic Ski Team and is now Associate Head Coach.
 Craig is also active with the City of Lakes Loppet, currently associate chief of course.
 He enjoys designing and building ski trails.
 Craig is a Level 200 Certified USSA Coach.